MinchinWeb/minchin.text/README.md

 wmtext
 ======

-Python library for text formatting on the commandline
+Python library for text formatting on the command line.